Spring clean your soul and get inspired for your next new beginning with this creative tarot spread!

 Look for clues in this card about a new skill hovering or idea in your peripheral vision and bring it to your conscious awareness for further consideration.

-Summer Blossoms (Top Left)
+Summer Blossoms (Top Right)

 The card here symbolizes your efforts in the last position and the fruits they will bear in the coming months.